Skip to content

 EMULATE=4 npm run watch thing

-Another important point to consider is that the node clients needs some configuration to be able to connect to the server.
-Indeed, when we launch a client in a browser we, as human, tell the browser where to reach the server when we write the URL in the address bar of the Web browser.
+Another important point to consider is that Node.js clients do need some configuration to be able to connect to the server.
+Indeed, when we launch a client in a browser, we just tell the browser where to reach the server when we write the URL in the address bar of the Web browser.

-However, node clients don't have any address bar, hence if your node client doesn't run into your computer but in a remote device, it will need a bit of configuration to know the IP address of the server.
-To that end, you can launch the following command to create a environment config file that node clients will be able to consume:
+However, as you may have notices, Terminals and Node.js processes don't have any address bar...
+Hence if your node client doesn't run into your computer but in a remote device, it will need a bit of configuration to know the IP address of the server.

 sh